Fakultät für Biologie und Vorklinische Medizin |

 Current Projects

 Ants develop in complex social environments where they interact with both adult nest members and other developing individuals.
 However, developing ants are often perceived as powerless and their social role within societies remains poorly understood.
 In Formica wood ants, larvae actively influence their own survival by engaging in egg cannibalism (Schultner et al. 2013), a prime example of selfish offspring behavior.
 Whether a larva engages in cannibalism depends on its own sex as well as its genetic relatedness to the egg (Schultner et al. 2014), which suggests that larvae are able to assess variation in their social environment.
+Indeed, variation in social environment influences the expression of sensory genes in larvae, including odorant receptors (Morandin et al. 2018, Pulliainen et al. 2022).
 By adjusting egg consumption behaviour to social environment, larvae may even be able to help defend the nest against social parasites (Pulliainen et al. 2019).
-These are just some of the cool things developing ants can do (for another example, see Pegnier et al. 2019) and there are many more ways that brood influence social processes in insect colonies (Schultner et al. 2017, Schultner & Pulliainen 2020).
-By taking a novel approach focused on brood, this project aims to shine new light on social evolution.
+These are just some of the cool things developing ants can do (for another example, see Pegnier et al. 2019) and there are many more ways that brood influence social processes in insect colonies (reviewed in Schultner et al. 2017, Schultner & Pulliainen 2020).
+By taking an approach focused on brood, we aim to shine new light on social evolution.

 Caste determination and differentiation in ants

-Individuals that share the same genes can follow different developmental pathways so that as adults, they differ in shape, size and behaviour.
-Much of this variation is due to phenotypic plasticity, which allows organisms to express a range of phenotypes in response to variation in their environment.
-However, we still lack basic understanding of how environmental variation is translated into morphological, physiological and behavioral differences.
-Using the unique genomic model ant Cardiocondyla obscurior, a species with two female and two male castes, this project aims to uncover the environmental factors and molecular mechanisms associated with differential caste development.
-This project is based on a recent study suggesting that sex differentiation pathways have been co-opted to regulate differential caste development (Klein et al. 2016) and is led by Jan Oettler at the University of Regensburg.
+Individuals that share the same genes can follow different developmental pathways so that as adults, they differ in morphology, physiology and behaviour.
+Much of this variation is due to phenotypic plasticity, which allows organisms to express a range of phenotypes in response to variation in their intrinsic and extrinsic environment.
+Using the model ant Cardiocondyla obscurior, a species with two female castes (queens & workers) and two male morphs (winged & wingless males), we study the basis of differential caste and morph development.
+So far, we’ve found that that sex differentiation pathways have been co-opted to regulate differential caste and morph development (Klein et al. 2016).
+We also discovered that queens and workers can be distinguished across the entire course of development by caste-specific crystalline deposits visible in embryos and larvae, pointing towards maternal caste determination in this species (Schultner et al. 2023).
+Using this unique trait, we are now investigating caste-specific development and gene expression in embryos and attempting to identify potential maternal determinants of caste.